Empanator/Computational_Mathematics/README.md

-# To view the Plotly plot you need acess this website: https://plotly.com/~Empanator/9.embed
+# To view the differetiation plotly plot you need acess this website: https://plotly.com/~Empanator/9.embed